ComradOrg/Comrad/docs/www/README-static.md

 @?: /register marxzuckerburg

-@marxzuckerburg: Hello, this is Komrade @marxzuckerburg.
+@marxzuckerburg: Hello, this is Comrad @marxzuckerburg.

                  I would like to sign up for the socialist network revolution.